Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### What is it?

-A tool for dumping (reading) and flashing (writing) the firmware of a Mac Pro 4,1 / 5,1, combined with an analyser of the NVRAM content and the firmware validity.
+A tool for dumping (reading) and flashing (writing) the firmware of a Mac Pro 4,1 / 5,1 and Xserve 3,1, combined with an analyser of the NVRAM content and the firmware validity.
 <br>
 Also it can dump and analyse firmwares from the most Macs, from around 2006 to 2017.
 <br>